-- the bank has an internal capital adequacy assessment process ("ICAAP") that accords with the requirements set out in Part D of BPR100: Capital Adequacy; - under its ICAAP the bank identifies and measures its "other material risks" defined in Part D of BPR100: Capital Adequacy; and - the bank determines an internal capital allocation for each identified and measured "other material risk". - 1B.
-That, if the Prudential Capital Buffer (PCB) ratio of the banking group is 2.5% or less, the bank must - according to the following table, limit the aggregate distributions of the bank's earnings, other than discretionary payments payable to holders of Additional Tier 1 capital instruments, to the percentage limit on distributions that corresponds to the banking group's PCB ratio; and
+- the bank has an internal capital adequacy assessment process ("ICAAP") that accords with the requirements set out in Part D of BPR100: Capital Adequacy; - under its ICAAP the bank identifies and measures its "other material risks" defined in Part D of BPR100: Capital Adequacy; and - the bank determines an internal capital allocation for each identified and measured "other material risk".

+1B.
+That, if the Prudential Capital Buffer ("PCB") ratio of the banking group is 2.5% or less, the bank must-

+according to the following table, limit the aggregate distributions of the bank's earnings, other than discretionary payments payable to holders of Additional Tier 1 capital instruments, to the percentage limit on distributions that corresponds to the banking group's PCB ratio; and comply with the Capital Buffer Response Framework requirements as set out in Part D of BPR120: Capital Adequacy Process Requirements.

 Banking group's PCB ratio Percentage limit to distributions of the bank's earnings Capital Buffer Response Framework stage

 0% - 0.5% 0% Stage 3

 >0.5 - 1% 30% Stage 2

->1 - 2% 50% Stage 1
+>1 - 2% 60% Stage 1

->2 - 2.5% 50% None
+>2 - 2.5% 100% None